zAke199/FullStack-ReactNative_MovieApp/README.md

-# 🎬 CineFind
+# 🎬 MovieApp(iOS/Android) - ReactNative

-CineFind is a sleek and modern **movie discovery app** built with **React Native**.
+MovieApp is a sleek and modern **movie discovery app** built with **React Native**.
 Whether you're looking for the latest blockbusters or hidden gems, CineFind makes it effortless to explore trending and popular films in real-time.
 It leverages the **TMDB API** for fetching movie data and uses **Appwrite** to track search queries and display trending content based on actual user behavior.

 With a dynamic interface powered by **Tailwind CSS (via NativeWind)** and **Expo Router** for smooth navigation, CineFind ensures a responsive and intuitive experience on mobile devices.